 After breast conserving surgery the pathologist closely examines the edges (margins) of the removed tissue to ensure that there is a rim of healthy breast tissue around the tumour, indicating that the cancer has been completely removed.

 If there are cancerous or pre-cancerous (DCIS) cells at, or very close to the edge of the specimen, another operation may be required to remove more tissue.
 This is usually done by simply re-excising the involved area of the cavity.
 However, if there are cancer cells remaining over a wide area, mastectomy may be recommended.

 The length of time it will take you to recover from breast conserving surgery often depends on whether lymph nodes were removed from under your arm at the same time.If the surgery is performed for DCIS, no lymph node surgery is required.

-You shouldn’t drive for 1 to 2 weeks, or until your movements are pain-free, and should avoid heavy lifting to reduce the risk of post-operative bleeding.
+You shouldn’t drive until your movements are pain-free, and should avoid heavy lifting to reduce the risk of post-operative bleeding.
 Your surgeon will advise you about time off work.
 A soft, supportive, non-underwire bra is recommended during the healing phase.

-When breast cancer is treated with breast conserving surgery, it is followed by a course of radiation therapy to decrease the chance of cancer recurring in the remaining breast tissue.
+When breast cancer is treated with breast conserving surgery, it is followed by a course of radiation therapy to eradicate microscopic disease and decrease the chance of cancer recurring in the remaining breast tissue.